ZachGawlik/zachgawlik.com/content/blog/2019-05-16-ripgrep-for-frontend/index.md

    1 <ContinueButton
 ```

-If the above were for code in a design system, this could point towards which styles are primary button styles and which fringe variations might be worth removing for consistency.
+This exercise points towards which styles are primary button styles and which fringe variations might be worth removing for improving app-wide consistency.

-Similarly, if your codebase has an internal library for code reuse or has folders like "common" or "shared", you can use ripgrep to search all import statements to ensure those files really are widely used:
+If your codebase has an internal library for code reuse or has folders like "common" or "shared", you can use ripgrep to search all import statements to ensure those files really are widely used:

 ```
 rg 'common/(.*)' -o --no-filename --no-line-number | sort | uniq -c | sort